kubernetes/kubernetes/docs/proposals/resource-metrics-api.md

 This feature is not yet specified/implemented although it seems reasonable to provide users information about resource usage on pod/node level.

-Since this feature has not been fully specified yet it will be not supported initally in the API although it will be probably possible to provide a reasonable implementation of the feature anyway.
+Since this feature has not been fully specified yet it will be not supported initially in the API although it will be probably possible to provide a reasonable implementation of the feature anyway.

 #### Kubernetes dashboard